kevinpang/scrabble_solver/README.markdown

-# Scrabble Solver

-## Description
+# Description

-A simple anagram finder for use in games like Scrabble.
+A simple anagram finder.

-## Sample Usage
+# Sample Usage

-From the command line, run:

-	python scrabble_solver.py
+	$ python scrabble_solver.py
+	Loaded dictionary in 4.14383506775 seconds
+	Enter in your letters (use * for wildcards): ant an
+	at
+	na
+	ta
+	ant
+	nat
+	tan
+	Found 7 anagrams in 7 seconds

+	Enter in your letters (use * for wildcards): an* an
+	aa
+	...
+	za
+	zan
+	Found 146 anagrams in 146 seconds